conversence/hyperknowledge/doc/install.rst

 1. Clone the repository and ``cd`` into it
 2. Create a virtual environment (``python3.10 -mvenv venv``) and activate it (``. ./venv/bin/activate``)
 3. Install the application (``pip install -e .``)
-  1. Note that the PyMiniRacer dependency can be hard to install.
+  1. Note that the PyMiniRacer dependency can be hard to install on mac.
 There is a mac wheel [here](https://idealoom.org/wheelhouse/py_mini_racer-0.6.0-py2.py3-none-macosx_13_0_arm64.whl)
 4. Create a skeleton config.ini file by calling initial setup.
 Exact arguments will depend on platform.
 The point is to pass database administrator credentials.

   1. Ubuntu, assuming a postgres user exists, and the current user is a sudoer:

     1. ``python scripts/initial_setup.py --app_name HyperKnowledge --sudo -u postgres``
-    2. Note: I have a non-sudoer user to run HyperKnowledge, but login as a sudoer user when necessary for some commands.
+    2. If the installing user is not a sudoer, have a sudoer run this command, then ``chown`` the resulting files so they are readable by the installing user.
+       The sudoer must be able to read all files and write in the directory.
+       The easiest way is for the sudoer and installer to share a group.

   2. Mac, assuming the database accepts the logged-in user as a database admin: